 Penalties for Failing to Maintain Coverage

 Those operating without the mandated insurance that the state requires will face a driver’s license and registration suspension, in addition to fines.
-To restore driving privileges, the motorist must obtain an SR-22 Certificate of Insurance and it must be maintained for a three-year period.
+To restore driving privileges, the motorist must obtain an SR-22 Certificate of Insurance, and they must maintain it for three years.
 Those who do not reinstate their Arizona license from failing to have insurance will be unable to obtain a driver’s license in another state.

-- Uninsured and underinsured motorist: Uninsured motorist coverage is used in case you are involved in an accident caused by a driver that is uninsured.
+- Uninsured and underinsured motorist: Uninsured motorist coverage is used if you are involved in an accident caused by an uninsured driver.
 Underinsured coverage applies when the driver responsible for the accident has insurance coverage limits that are insufficient to cover the full cost of damage.

-- Collision: This coverage is used to pay for car repairs or replacement of your vehicle when involved in an accident.
-It is most commonly used when you are the at-fault driver in the accident.
+- Collision: This coverage is used to pay for car repairs or your vehicle’s replacement when involved in an accident.
+It is most commonly used when you are the at-fault driver in an accident.
 It also may apply if you were to strike a tree or other object while driving.